SoFi Alternatives

 - The catch: It has fewer advanced features (limited or no tax-loss harvesting, fewer customization options), and the fee structure changes above a balance threshold.
 Verify the current thresholds and fee on Fidelity's site.

 These robos win when you want to delegate the whole portfolio and value a deeper or cheaper managed experience than the robo bundled inside SoFi.
-The differences between them are at the edges (fee model, minimum, tax features, ecosystem), not in the core managed-portfolio idea.
+The differences between Wealthfront, Betterment, and Fidelity Go are at the edges (fee model, minimum, tax features, ecosystem), not in the core managed-portfolio idea, and that shared idea is exactly what someone choosing Walnut is turning down: Walnut never takes discretion or charges a slice of your balance, because it does not manage the money at all.
 For the wider field, see the best robo-advisors of 2026 roundup.

-If you want more control or better AI: M1 Finance and Magnifi
+More control or better AI: M1 Finance, Magnifi, and Walnut

 The robos above all take discretion: you delegate, they manage.
-The alternatives for SoFi’s active and AI sides stay closer to control.
+The alternatives for SoFi’s active and AI sides stay closer to control, and this is where Walnut sits right alongside its rivals.
 M1 Finance keeps automation (auto-investing and rebalancing) but lets you design the portfolio and weights yourself, blending the two modes SoFi keeps separate.
 Magnifi takes the AI angle further than SoFi’s coaching: a conversational assistant for researching funds and stocks in natural language.
+Walnut overlaps with both.
+Like M1, it keeps you choosing your own holdings, but where M1 is its own broker that holds your money and automates the rebalancing, Walnut leaves the money in the broker you already use and leaves the timing of trades to you.
+And like Magnifi, it is a chat-driven AI tool you talk through in plain English, but where Magnifi leans toward discovering new funds, Walnut centers the conversation on your real, connected holdings, framing each against the S&P 500.

 - What M1 Finance is: A self-directed platform built around customizable portfolios called Pies: you choose the holdings and target weights, and M1 automates the buying and rebalancing toward those targets, with fractional shares.